 Did you know that you can be allergic to certain herbs?

-Just like seasonal allergies from plant pollen can affect people by giving them itchy, watery eyes, a sore throat, cough, and hives and food allergies which cause all sorts of problems from stomach cramps, to itching and hives, to full out anaphylactic shock, herbs can cause allergic reactions as well.
+Just like seasonal allergies from plant pollen can affect people by giving them itchy, watery eyes, a sore throat, cough, and hives, and food allergies can cause all sorts of problems from stomach cramps, to itching and hives, to full out anaphylactic shock, herbs can cause allergic reactions as well.

 Small amounts.
 Large amounts.
 First-time use.
 Hundredth-time use.

-These days, allergies are more common than they used to be, and if you’re going to use herbs, you want make sure you’re using ones that agree with your body right away.
+These days, allergies are more common than they used to be, and if you’re going to use herbs, you need to make sure you’re using ones that agree with your body right away.
 Thankfully allergic reactions to herbs are usually mild.

-If you think you may be allergic to a particular herb, or if you’re not sure, there’s a way you can find out.
+No matter, if you’re using a new herb for the first time or you think you may be allergic to a particular herb, there’s a way you can find out.

 You can test yourself for allergic reactions.

-Now before you go testing yourself for herbal allergic reactions, if you currently have a large number of allergies or have any allergies are severe, it’s best to test herbs for allergic reactions under the supervision of your doctor to play it safe.
+Now before you go testing yourself for herbal allergic reactions using the steps below, it’s important to know that if you currently have a large number of allergies or have any allergies that are severe (ie, anaphylactic reactions), it’s best to test herbs for allergic reactions under the supervision of your doctor to play it safe.

 How To Test Herbs For Allergic Reactions